*As of April 20, 2020, Quicken Loans® isn’t offering conventional adjustable rate mortgages (ARMs).

 - Do you need time to comfortably afford a larger monthly payment?
 How much time?

 - Is your income unstable or going to be unpredictable in the next few years?

-- What adjustable rate mortgage optionsdoes your lender offer?
+- What adjustable rate mortgage options does your lender offer?

-ARM Vs. Fixed-Rate Mortgage
+Adjustable Rate Mortgage Vs. Fixed-Rate Mortgage

 - If rates do fall, you’ll be able to reap the benefits without having to go through the costs or paperwork of a refinance.

-Is An ARM Loan Right For You?
+Is An Adjustable-Rate Mortgage Right For You?

 What’s The Current Interest Rate Environment?

-It can make more sense to get an ARM when interest rates are on the rise, as long as you plan on moving before your rate adjusts.
-The reason for this is when interest rates are rising, there tends to be a more pronounced difference between fixed and adjustable rates.
+It can make more sense to get an adjustable rate mortgage when interest rates are on the rise, as long as you plan on moving before your rate adjusts.
+Why?
+Because when interest rates are rising, there tends to be a more pronounced difference between fixed and adjustable rates.

-Can You Take Advantage Of The Fixed Rate Period?
+Can You Take Advantage Of The Fixed-Rate Period?